-Cross-border PII transfer is allowed as long as such transfer is made by written agreement (or similar) detailing all the conditions under which the PII owner received the PII, as well as a description of each party's obligations and the purpose of the transfer.
-The receiving party will be considered as the new PII owner.
+Cross-border PII transfer is allowed as long as such transfer is made by written agreement (or similar) detailing all the conditions under which the PII Controller received the PII, as well as a description of each party's obligations and the purpose of the transfer.
+The receiving party will have the same obligations as a PII Controller and it will be considered as such.